tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

 I'll demonstrate a couple of the mechanics of a game I'm working on called Addison Arches.

-First though, we'll look at how easy it is to put an interactive prototype together.
-Now, in my case, I'm developing in the Python language, which has a standard module for doing interactive text programs.
+First we are going to look at how easy it can be to put an interactive prototype together.
+In my case, I'm developing in the Python language, which has a standard module for doing interactive text programs.
+I'm going to show you where to find that module if you decide to use Python.

 .. topic:: Python ``cmd`` module